Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Removed FirstBoss class's monster/player pushing functions.
 - Removed the overloaded assignment operators for the Dungeons since they weren't used/needed.
 - Removed peekDungeon function from FirstBoss and devirtualized the peekDungeon function
+- Added WindTunnel trap

+7/20:

+- Added a 'range' parameter to linearActorPush to specify how far we check for monsters.
+This was needed to make WindTunnel work as intended.
+In addition, linearActorPush was not working correctly when pushing variable amounts of monsters, especially with the WindBlast Spell.
+This has been corrected, and now monster pushed correctly to give a "piled up" effect.
+Previously, monsters could be pushed a distance equal to the range that the first monster was supposed to be pushed, but this was wrong if there was a large gap between them.